PeterFa/PyTradeLib/README.md

-PyTradeLab
+PyTradeLib
 ==========

-PyTradeLab is a python library for managing instrument data, screening and backtesting.
+PyTradeLib is a python library for managing instrument data, screening and backtesting.

-### Thanks To:
+### Thanks and Acknowledgements
 - Gabriel Martin Becedillas Ruiz, for authoring the original PyAlgoTrade
 - John Benediktsson, for authoring the talib wrapper and helping me extensively
 - The authors of the original TA-Lib, zipline, and the entire SciPy community